 The use of e-cigarettes (i.e., electronic, vapor-based cigarettes that are sometimes called e-cigs) is growing in the US.
 However, scientific research has not fully determined the health effects, if any, of these devices.
-This leaves an employer with a tough decision as to how it should address e-cigarette use, if at all.
+The regulation of e-cigarettes also varies by jurisdiction.
+This may leave an employer with a tough decision as to how it should address e-cigarette use, if at all.
 For example, should an employer include these devices in its current smoke-free policy?
 Should it allow employees to freely smoke these devices in the workplace?

-Using XpertHR's various Tools and resources can help an employer decide how to handle e-cigarettes in the workplace.
+Using XpertHR's various Tools and resources can help an employer decide how to address e-cigarettes in the workplace.